askeegan/ASKeegan/README.md

 - 👋 Hi, I’m @ASKeegan
-- 👀 I’m interested in code to become a full-stack developer
+- 👀 I’m a Junior Front-End Developer
-- 🌱 I’m currently learning JavaScrip
+- 🌱 Learning more and more every day
-- 💞️ I’m looking to collaborate on projects for beginners with people on my level
+- 💞️ Exited to help you with your next proyect
-- 📫 How to reach me, here is my email alejandrokeeganserran@gmail.com
+- 📫 How to reach me, here is my email alejandrokeeganserrandev@gmail.com

 <!---
 ASKeegan/ASKeegan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.